jenhuluck/Optimization-of-MVICFG-generated-from-Hydrogen/Readme.txt

 -------------------------------------------------------------------------------
-The °∞testcase°± folder contains all results of our testing.
+The ‚Äútestcase‚Äù folder contains all results of our testing.
 MVICFG_simple is the result of our basic version simple is the result of the evaluated version.
 Some have more than one simple.png.
 Then simple with a larger number is newer.
 Those output images could be a kind of record for our developing process.